oroinc/documentation/user/back-office/getting-started/information-management/comments.rst

 How to Create and View Comments
 -------------------------------

-Once a record or an activity have been created, a comment can be added to it from:
+Once a record or an activity is created, you can add a comment to it from:

 - The page of a specific record
 - When editing a specific record